Runnable/slash-docker/python/_posts/2016-07-19-dockerize-django.markdown

 - python
 - django
 excerpt: Get started with dockerizing your Django application.
+description: Detailed steps to get your Django application running in a Docker container.
 ---

 In this article, we'll cover how to dockerize your Django application.